2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Bottom Line

 Lightspeed Restaurant is a streamlined restaurant POS with a mission to provide affordable software to independent restaurants.
 This accessible system is great for restaurants of any size, but especially those that rely on peripheral hare KDS screens and self-service kiosks.
-A 14-day free trial makes it easy to try out the system before you commit.
 To find out if it is a fit for your restaurant, contact Lightspeed for a demo or free trial.